-Require specific HTTP headers · Cloudflare Firewall Rules docs
+Require specific HTTP headers

 Many organizations qualify traffic based on the presence of specific HTTP request headers.

-Use the Firewall Rules HTTP header fields to target requests with specific headers.
+Use the Rules language HTTP request header fields to target requests with specific headers.

 This example uses the